Before you begin

 Example 1 · Traditional, no online classes

-Worksheets & handwritten work
+Worksheets & Student Work

 School notes, worksheets, and notebooks including handwritten notes, printed pages, and a syllabus laid out on a grey tiled floor.

-Example 2 · Traditional AND online classes
+Example 2 · Traditional and Online Classes

 Three printed sheets of paper on a wall: a transcript of academic hours and GPA, a math progress report with scores, and a math lessons guide with a completion checklist.